storytellingron/ForTheLordRPG-DarkAges/index.md

 - **Time & Tools:** time would be one repair per long rest, specific tool kits for the category.

 ## Power of Faith
 Faith Points fuel blessings and miracles.

-- Characters have **Faith for Each Encounter** and **Faith for the Day**.
+- Characters have have two sets of Faith Points derived from Spirit + DR skill.
-- • Faith for Each Encounter — used during combat, danger, spiritual conflict, or moments of tension.
+   - **Faith for Each Encounter** — used during combat, danger, spiritual conflict, or moments of tension.
 This pool refreshes between encounters.
-- • Faith for the Day — used during calm scenes, travel, roleplay, teaching, preaching, or preparation.
+   - **Faith for the Day** — used during calm scenes, travel, roleplay, teaching, preaching, or preparation.
 This pool is more limited and not meant for repeated use in high danger.
 - Faith Points are spent when invoking a blessing.
 - Each Faith Point spent becomes **Die Ranks (DR)**.